-Dancers become amazing listeners.
+Dancers are adept listeners.
 We listen to our instructors.
 We listen to our colleagues and to our friends.
-And above all, we listen to the music.
+Above all, we listen to the music.
 There is no better way to learn to be a good listener than to be constantly engaged in the art of listening.